open-wa/wa-automate-nodejs/README.md

 Users of these whatsapp injection libraries should use different user agents (preferably copy the one you have one your own pc) because then it makes it harder for whatsapp to break the mecahnism to restart sessions for this library.

+Setting up your client in ```headless:false``` mode ensures you can easily visually debug any issues.

 Example:

 ```javascript